 - The Home Care Revolution: Are Robots the Answer?
 April 4, 2017 - If you are 55 years old, you could wake up 30 years from now to the warm, affectionate voice of your personal care robot, asking what you would like for breakfast and why you slept for only 5.8 hours last night instead of your usual 7.3.

-- How the Homeless Population Is Changing: It’s Older and Sicker April 4, 2017 - On any given night in the United States, according to the Department of Housing and Urban Development, over half a million people are without a home.
+- They’re Old, They’re Sick—and They’re Homeless April 4, 2017 - On any given night in the United States, according to the Department of Housing and Urban Development, over half a million people are without a home.
 That number may have decreased nationwide in the past few years, but California remains on the forefront of the problem, accounting for 20 percent of the country’s homeless in 2014.

 - Membership Medicine: When the Doctor Is Always In April 4, 2017 - Adina Cook’s teenage son was skateboarding one evening.
 He tried to jump 10 concrete stairs and landed smack-dab on his shoulder.
 Instead of rushing him to the emergency room, Cook, 52, called the family’s doctor, Tracy Ragland, who met them…